agormp/phylotreelib/README.md

 ## Installation

 * Place `treelib.py` in a directory on your computer (for instance /Users/bob/Documents/pythonmodules/)
-* Add the path to this directory to the `PYTHONPATH` environment variable
+* Add this directory to the `PYTHONPATH` environment variable
 * The treelib.py module can now be imported in python scripts using:
 ```
 import treelib